 Shigang obtained his 4-year degree in Electrical Engineering with distinction from Nanjing University of Science and Technology (NUST,China).
 His interest in advanced technology led him to join the MSc in Engineering with Innovation and Entrepreneurship programme at UCL Mechanical Engineering.
 During the MSc programme, he developed an interest for microfluidic technologies and applications and hence, upon graduation, he joined the department as a PhD student in January 2016.
 His current research project focuses on microscale transport phenomena and in particular in inducing vortex shedding in microrfconfined flows in order to enhance mixing and heat transfer.

-Dr Vanessa Diaz, Multiscale Cardiovascular Engineering (MUSE), UCL Mechanical Engineering.
+Prof Vanessa Diaz, Multiscale Cardiovascular Engineering (MUSE), UCL Mechanical Engineering.

 Prof Shervanthi Homer-Vanniasinkam, Professor of Surgery and Engineering, UCL Mechanical Engineering.

-Dr Manish Tiwari, Nanoengineering Systems Lab, UCL Mechanical Engineering
+Prof Manish Tiwari, Nanoengineering Systems Lab, UCL Mechanical Engineering

 Prof Panagiota Angeli, THAMES, UCL Chemical Engineering